 - Remove the printer cable and try rebooting the computer.

-- If canceling the print job message appears, click Yes.
+- If Canceling the print job message appears, click Yes.

 - Again, try printing the document and check that the issue is resolved.

 If clearing the stuck print job in the queue does not work, try using the manual process.
 This manual technique simply allows clearing the print spooler and restarting it to resolve the problem.
-Look into the below steps to manually remove the print jobs and restart the print spooler service.
+Look into the steps below to manually remove the print jobs and restart the print spooler service.

 Manual Process to Clear Print Job Stuck in Queue: